 If you have vaginismus, pain when inserting a tampon is probably inevitable.
 You’ll also feel pain during any kind of penetration attempt, since your vaginal muscles will tighten involuntarily.
 Women with vaginismus often feel severe anxiety at the thought of penetration, and tampons are no different.

 "Many customers call me and are having a hard time with tampons and cannot have intercourse.
 Vaginal Dilators along with pelvic floor physical therapy can be very beneficial.
-It is much better than taking pain medications that can alter how you feel." says Tara Langdale Schimidt, the Inventor of VuVa Dilators.
+It is much better than taking pain medications that can alter how you feel and do not cure the problem at all." says Tara Langdale Schimidt, the Inventor of VuVa Dilators.